-In 1990 the Holland America Line announced a program for the building of 4 new ships of a type that would be called the Statendam-class.
-Afterwards another 11 new ships (in different classes) would be built.
-Since 2002 the Prinsendam is part of the fleet and has its own class.
-The Statendam and Ryndam left the fleet in November 2015.
-They are replaced by the ms Koningsdam, the first ship from the (new) Pinnacle-class that came into service in April 2016 and her sistership Nieuw Statendam that came into service in December 2018.
-The Holland America Line therefore has now 15 ships in service.
+In 1990 the Holland America Line announced a program for the building of four new ships of a type that would be called the Statendam-class.
+Afterwards another eleven new ships (in different classes) would be built.
+The Prinsendam, Statendam, Ryndam, Maasdam, Veendam, Rotterdam (VI) and Amsterdam left the fleet.
+They are replaced by the Koningsdam, the first ship from the (new) Pinnacle-class that came into service in April 2016 and her sistership Nieuw Statendam that came into service in December 2018.
+The new flagship Rotterdam (VII) of the same class will come into service in the course of 2021.
+Thus the company has 11 ships in service.

-In 1993, when the ms Statendam (V) as first came into service, the Holland America Line started the issuing of tiles that symbolize the inaugural service of new vessels.
-As far as is known no inaugural tiles have been issued from the Amsterdam, Prinsendam, Volendam and Zaandam.
+In 1993, when the Statendam (V) as first came into service, the Holland America Line started the issuing of tiles that symbolize the inaugural service of new vessels.
+No inaugural tiles have been issued from the Amsterdam, Prinsendam, Volendam and Zaandam.
 Unless otherwise stated, the inaugural tiles have a size of 6″x 6″.

 The Vista-class consists of the Zuiderdam (2002), Oosterdam (2003), Westerdam (2004) and Noordam (2006).
 Additionally, a tile in 4″x 4″ format of the Oosterdam has been issued.

 The Signature-class consists of the Eurodam (2008) and the Nieuw Amsterdam (2010).
 These tiles are not manufactured by Royal Goedewaagen.
-The tiles come from the factory of Porceleyne Fles, where under the name Westraven tiles are made only by means of transfer technique instead of traditional paint work as usual at Royal Goedewaagen.
+The tiles come from the factory of Porceleyne Fles, where under the name Westraven tiles are made only by means of transfer technique.

 Additionally, a tile in 4″x 4″ format of the Nieuw Amsterdam has been issued, once again created by Royal Goedewaagen.